How to Use Comparative and Superlative Forms of Adjectives in Latvian

 Comprehensive guide on Latvian adjectives including degrees of comparison.

-Examples and rules for forming comparative adjectives in Latvian.
+Learn how to form and use comparative adjectives in Latvian.